Learn About Federal Direct Loans

 What Is the Process After I Complete and Submit My Direct Loan Application?

-After the loan has been posted to CUNYfirst, it is then originated (created) within the Federal Aid origination system.
-The origination, entrance counseling, Annual Student Aid Acknowledgment, and MPN must be confirmed within CUNYfirst before the loan can disburse to your CUNYfirst account.
+After the loan has been posted to CUNYfirst the loan is then originated (created) within the Federal Aid origination system.
+The origination, Entrance Counseling, Annual Student Aid Acknowledgment and MPN must be confirmed within CUNYfirst before the loan can disburse to your CUNYfirst account.

 How Long Will It Take to Receive a refund?

 Federal Direct Loans follow the same refund procedures as other types of financial aid.
-You can learn more on the bursar’s refunds webpage.
+You can learn more here on the Bursar's refunds web page.

-You can request an increase, decrease, or cancel a not yet disbursed direct loan by using the Federal Direct Loan Status Change Form on the financial aid forms webpage.
+You can request an increase, decrease, or cancel a not yet disbursed direct loan by using the Federal Direct Loan Status change form available on the financial aid forms webpage.

 What Should I Do if I Have Already Applied for a Direct Loan and Plan to Drop or Withdraw Below Six Credits or Completely?